build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 So far, we've only tried sending HTTP traffic through our tunnels.
 Try other TCP-based tools and protocol - SSH, netcat and various monitoring and logging protocols can all be tunneled in this way.

+Stop the HTTP server and the programs.

+## Clean-up

+You may exit from the learning containers by pressing the following keys, `CTRL+C`, `CTRL+D` or type `exit` in the terminal.

 # Conclusion